rohitpatwa/captionify/README.md

 # Image Captioning
-Can a computer program take an image as input and produce a relevant caption as output?
+Can a computer take an image as input and produce a relevant caption as output?

 ### Instructions of running the the project